Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 - Categroies: `AMS` , `FEATURE`, `EXPERIMENTAL`

-## maxBlockInteractionDistance
+## maxPlayerInteractionDistance

-Change the maximum block interaction distance allowed by the server, set to `-1` to disable this rule
+Change the maximum interaction distance allowed by the server, set to `-1` to disable this rule

 - Type: `double`